en flag +1 214 306 68 37

 In WMS projects, ScienceSoft always seeks to cover the following important factors that may bring the customer additional value across warehouse management processes:

-(automated warehouse routing, task interleaving, recommendations on inventory storage, etc.) to increase warehouse staff productivity and minimize human errors, such as poor warehouse slotting.
+(automated warehouse routing, task interleaving, prescriptions on inventory storage, picking, packing, etc.) to increase warehouse staff productivity and minimize human errors, such as poor warehouse slotting.

 Thought-out UX and UI